-In any construction project, there is always a risk that a subcontractor will damage another's property or the project as a whole.
-Canadian courts often regard the purpose of builders' risk policies to ensure available funds for a construction's completion, without various sub-trades resorting to protracted litigation upon negligence by anyone involved.
-The practical purpose of extending insurance to cover all subcontractors is that they are spared the necessity of fighting between themselves.
-Courts have held that this is a risk accepted by insurers at the outset.2
+In any construction project, there is always a risk that a subcontractor will damage the property of another or the construction project as a whole.
+Canadian courts have tended to regard the primary purpose of builder's risk policies as being to ensure that funds are available for the completion of construction, without the various sub-trades having to resort to protracted litigation in the event of negligence by anyone connected with the construction.
+In other words, the practical purpose of extending insurance to cover all the subcontractors who are working to complete the construction is that they are spared the necessity of fighting between themselves.
+Courts have held that this is a risk accepted by the insurers at the outset.2